Product

 How To Calculate Allowance for Doubtful Accounts

 Allowance for doubtful accounts (ADA) is a financial metric that estimates the value of rendered services or goods sold that you don’t expect to get paid for.
-Essentially, it’s a tool used in accrual accounting as a way of tracking bad debt up front with the end goal of maintaining more accurate financial statements.
+Essentially, it’s a tool used in accrual accounting as a way of tracking bad debt and potentially uncollectible accounts up front with the end goal of maintaining more accurate financial statements.

 But what is the allowance for doubtful accounts in application and how do companies calculate it?